ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-06-29-FOVMapping2.md

 ## Interpolating Distances

 The first problem is the boundaries are quite coarse-grained, even with ninety 512x512 layers.
 The lines of sight lying on the borderlines are not polished either.
 A player will not be able to distinguish a visible area from an invisible one due to the dizzy stair-shaped patterns.
-The result cannot be disappointing anymore, considering that the FOV map array occupies about a hundred megabytes of memory.
+The result cannot be more disappointing, considering that the FOV map array occupies about a hundred megabytes of memory.
 We have to get rid of those artifacts one way or the other before applying FOV mapping to games.

 If you think that Gaussian blur will fix it, that's too rash.
-It certainly alleviates aliasing.
+Yes, it certainly alleviates aliasing.
 But what if you want a field of vision with sharp edges, just without those artifacts?
 Blurring effect Rather, we ought to find out the fundamental causes of the aliasing and fix it.

 To identify whether a pixel, we have taken one directional distance into account.
 Depending only on a single directional information leads to the discontinuity between angular ranges shown in the following figure(used an FOV map with 30 256x256 layers for clarity).